BishopFox/badPods/manifests/everything-allowed/README.md

 # Pod creation & access

+## Exec pods
-## Exec pods: Create one or more of these resource types and exec into the pod
+Create one or more of these resource types and exec into the pod

 **Pod**
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/BishopFox/badPods/main/manifests/everything-allowed/pod/everything-allowed-exec-pod.yaml